MAJOR BUSINESS HAPPENINGS, DEVELOPMENTS AND ECONOMIC TRENDS IN METRO ORLANDO

 Sanford-Burnham Medical Research Institute; the University of Central Florida College of Medicine; M.D.

-Anderson – Orlando Cancer Research Institute; Nemours Childrens' Hospital4; Orlando VA Medical Center and the
+Anderson – Orlando Cancer Research Institute; Nemours Childrens' Hospital; Orlando VA Medical Center and the VA

-VA Medical Simulation Center (2014); and an upcoming University of Florida research center.
-By year 10, the
+Medical Simulation Center (2014); and an upcoming University of Florida research center.
+By year 10, the life

-In addition, also in Metro Orlando is Florida Hospital’s Nicholson Center for Surgical Advancement (training
+In addition, also in Metro Orlando is Florida Hospital’s Nicholson Center (training facility on minimally

-facility on minimally invasive surgical techniques for surgeons from across the globe) as well as the Global
+invasive surgical techniques for surgeons from across the globe) as well as the Global Robotics Institute and

 Leading research and development work is coming out of UCF which includes an anthrax vaccine generated through